Injury Attorneys | Restoring LivesTM

 Your attorney’s duty of confidentiality works to ensure that they may not reveal any information related to how they represent you.
 This duty covers anything you tell your attorney in private or that someone else shares in private.

 Confidentiality is owed even if you’re not a retained client.
 Anything you share during a consultation is expected to remain private.

-Privilege belongs to you.
+This privilege belongs to you.
 Your lawyer can’t waive or forfeit the privilege without your consent.
 Attorney-client privilege remains in effect even after your relationships ends.

-However, if you have the same conversation you had with your attorney with a third party, or if someone else was present during the conversation with your lawyer, you can forfeit the attorney-client privilege.
+Remember, though, that if you have the same conversation you had with your attorney with a third party, or if someone else was present during the conversation with your lawyer, you can forfeit the attorney-client privilege.

 If you or a loved one have been injured as a result of negligence, contact an Indianapolis personal injury lawyer from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.